 \subsubsection{2D and 3D Convolutions}

-Preprocessed 2D representations, such as feature initialized projections, monocular images, and RGB-D (2D) images, have the advantage that they can all leverage mature 2D convolutional techniques to extract features.
+Preprocessed 2D representations such as feature-initialized projections, monocular images and RGB-D (2D) images all have the advantage that they can all leverage mature 2D convolutional techniques to extract features.

-Volumetric voxelwise representations, on the other hand, present the spatial space in a regular format which are accessed by 3D convolutions.
+Volumetric voxel-wise representations, on the other hand, represent the spatial space in a regular format which are accessed by 3D convolutions.
 However, directly applying convolutions in 3D space is a very inefficient procedure due to the multiplication of space.

-Early approaches to extend the traditional 2D convolutions to 3D were applied by \citet{song_deep_2016} as well as \citet{li_3d_2017} by putting 3D convolutional filter in 3D space and performing feature extraction in an exhaustive operation.
-Since the search space increases dramatically from 2D to 3D, this procedure is associated with immense computation costs.
+Early approaches to extend the traditional 2D convolutions to 3D were applied by \citet{song_deep_2016} as well as \citet{li_3d_2017} by placing 3D convolutional filters in 3D space and performing feature extraction in an exhaustive operation.
+Since the search space increases drastically from 2D to 3D, this procedure involves immense computational costs.